paulgoble/the-football-app/README.md

 # the-football-app

-## A full-stack web app to follow your team in the World Cup!
+## A full-stack web app you can use to follow your team in the World Cup!

 Front-end: React, react-bootstrap, @reduxjs/toolkit